alecazam/kram/README.md

-KTX2 - works in kram and viewer, has aligned levels of mips when uncompressed, libkram supports None/Zlib/Zstd supercompression for read/write libkram does not support UASTC or BasisLZ yet
+KTX2 - works in kram and viewer, has aligned levels of mips when uncompressed, libkram supports None/Zlib/Zstd supercompression for read/write libkram does not support UASTC/BasisLZ yet

-DDS - works in kram and viewer, no mip compression, only BC and explicit formats kram/kramv only support newer DX10 style DDS format.
+DDS - works in kram and viewer, no mip compression, only BC and explicit formats, extended for ASTC/ETC kram/kramv only support newer DX10 style DDS format.
 Can view in Preview on macOS too.
   DDSHelper provides load/save.
 Pixel data ordered by chunk instead of by mips.